 De Bot’s findings suggest that instruction time significantly correlates with outcomes.
 For example, courses that provided one hour of TEYL instruction per week were found to lead to “only rudimentary understanding and no productive skills development”.
 The effects of TEYL appeared to be best at three hours of instruction per week, but they plateaued after two years.
-Again, I can’t help drawing a connection with the Greek Very Young Learners programme: the programme formally provides for two contact hours per week, but in reality between 1/4 and 1/3 of these are not implemented.
+Again, I can’t help drawing a connection with the Greek Very Young Learners programme: the programme formally provides for two contact hours per week (update: this was reduced to one session per week in 2016), but in reality between 1/4 and 1/3 of these are not implemented.
 What might the lasting effects of such a programme be?

-It also appears that teacher language proficiency is important.
-According to de Bot’s article, Unsworth, Persson, Prins, and de Bot (2014) found that Native English Speaking Teachers, and teachers with near-native proficiency were more effective than teachers with a B2 level of competence, as defined in the CEFR.
+It also appears that the linguistic proficiency of teachers is important.
+According to de Bot’s article, Unsworth, Persson, Prins, and de Bot (2014) found that Native English Speaking Teachers and teachers with near-native proficiency were more effective than teachers with a B2 level of competence, as defined in the CEFR.
 However, in another study cited by de Bot, the effects of this differentiation were found to be significant only after hundreds of hours of instruction (Larson-Hall 2008).
 Clearly more research is needed here, as it is important to establish whether TEYL programmes should be taught by English Language specialists (who may not always be qualified to teach very young learners), or linguistically qualified generalist teachers.